Skip to main content

 The Technology

-The recent redefinition of the International System of Units (SI) shifts the definition of the unit of mass, the kilogram, from a physical artifact to the fixed value of the Planck constant.
-Utilizing the new SI, mass measurements can be carried out with Kibble balances, which directly realize mass through electromagnetic force measurements ultimately traceable to quantum electrical standards with accuracy at the parts per hundred million (108) level.
+The 2019 redefinition of the International System of Units (SI) shifted the definition of the unit of mass, the kilogram, from a physical artifact to the fixed value of the Planck constant.
+In the new SI, mass measurements can now be carried out with the Kibble balance, an electromechanical device that transforms the abstract definition of the kilogram into a measurable physical quantity.
+These measurements are ultimately traceable to quantum electrical standards, with accuracy at the parts per hundred million (108) level.

 The 1-kg Kibble balances at national metrology institutes are the size of a room, extremely expensive to build, and require technical experts to operate.
-However, calibrations laboratories and metrology institutes are showing increasing interest in directly measuring gram-level masses.
-NIST is developing an instrument for that purpose that is much smaller, cheaper and simpler to operate: the tabletop Kibble balance
+However, calibration laboratories and metrology institutes are showing increasing interest in directly measuring gram-level masses using the new definition.
+NIST has been developing an instrument for that purpose that is much smaller, cheaper and simpler to operate: the tabletop Kibble balance.

-NIST scientists initially built a proof-of-concept tabletop Kibble balance, KIBB-g1, which can realize gram-level masses with parts per million (106) accuracy — on par with the accuracy of OIML Class E2 masses.
-It operates on the same physical properties as the 1-kg devices, including the overhead wheel (and supporting air bearing) connecting the main-mass side to the counter-mass side, but with a footprint of about one-quarter of a square meter excluding signal-processing electronics.
+NIST scientists initially built a proof-of-concept tabletop Kibble balance, KIBB-g1, which can realize the measurement of gram-level masses with parts per million (106) accuracy — on par with the accuracy of OIML Class E2 masses.
+It operates on the same physical properties as the 1-kg devices, but with a footprint of about one-quarter of a square meter excluding signal-processing electronics.

-That endeavor recently caught the attention of the U.S. Department of Defense, and a collaboration was formed for developing a more compact, robust second-generation instrument, KIBB-g2, geared toward calibrations laboratory use.
+This endeavor caught the attention of the U.S. Department of Defense (DOD), which then collaborated with NIST to develop a more compact, robust second-generation instrument, KIBB-g2.0.

-For KIBB-g2, the design was revised.
+For KIBB-g2.0, the design was revised.
 The air bearing linear guidance mechanism — the largest source of uncertainty in KIBB-g1 — was replaced with a flexure-based mechanism that allows motion in only a single dimension.
-Research is also currently underway in exploring alternative displacement sensors to the interferometer, such as an optical encoder, for measuring the motion of the coil.
+To measure the motion of the device’s electromagnetic coil, researchers replaced the interferometer from the first version with an optical encoder.

 Advantages Over Existing Methods

-It is compulsory for calibrations laboratories to regularly calibrate their mass sets by physically shipping them to primary laboratories such as NIST.
+Traditionally, calibration laboratories have had to calibrate their mass sets by physically shipping them to primary laboratories such as NIST.
 This process is logistically and financially inefficient, as well as time-consuming.
 Within this calibration infrastructure is a convoluted dissemination chain involving the relative comparisons of artifact masses.

 Gram-level mass determinations have historically been realized via subdivisions ultimately traceable to a primary kilogram standard.
 The further you scale away from the 1-kg benchmark, the more uncertainties you accrue along the way.